The decision to put your prices on your site is a strategic one for your business. In some ways it can make you feel vulnerable.

 How can you decide which way to go?
 Here are some pros and cons to consider:

-Nine reasons to put your fees and prices on your website
+YES: Nine reasons to put your fees and prices on your website

 - Price Range.
 Customers want to know what they’re going to pay for your service or product, or at least have a ballpark figure.
 It helps them with budgeting.

 - Efficiency.
 People who can’t afford your services or products will not request a prospect sales phone call.
 Hear me out: do you want to spend time convincing people on the phone that they can afford you, when they really think they can’t or don’t see the value you are offering?
-It’s hard to have phone calls with people who have unrealistic expectations because they don’t know the fees.
+It’s hard to have sales meetings with people who have unrealistic expectations because they don’t know the fees.
 Trying to convince them is a hard-sell tactic that I choose to avoid.

 - Budgeting.
 If people feel like they can’t afford you, but want to work with you, they now have a price-point from which they can start savings towards working with you.
-I have had a number of clients who tell me that they saved for three months in order to work with me.
+I have had a number of clients tell me that they saved for three months in order to work with me.

 - Honoring.
 Your customers are busy and time-constrained.
 They need information at the moment when they have time to do their research.
 Don’t make them jump through hoops.
 Try to be helpful in getting them all the information they need, not just in your pricing, but in the valuable benefits you offer.

 - Information Gathering.
-People who are looking for a price range so they can get some budgeting ideas may be a perfect client for you.
-One of the important stages your customers’ sales timeline is the Information Gathering phase when they are researching possible solutions.
+People who are looking for a price range so they can get some budgeting ideas may be a perfect customer for you.
+One of the important stages your customers’ sales process is the Information Gathering phase when they are researching possible solutions.
 Get to know your prospective customer’s process for making buying decisions and plan your marketing accordingly.
 This is especially true when marketing to women: they do a lot of research before they buy.

 Discover the missing link, and solve the mystery of why small business owners aren’t buying your consulting services.
 Click here to get a copy of my free Missing Link ebook.

-Ten reasons not to put your fees and prices on your site
+NO: Ten reasons not to put your fees and prices on your site

-- Customized Services or Product.
+- Customized Services or Products.
 Sometimes you can’t list your prices, because each person gets a customized quote based on what they need from you, like a home builder or a website designer.
 But you can offer packages with a note that says, “Fees start at…” for each package.
 Or show them examples of your work and indicate what each of those project fees were.

 - Competition.
 You’re afraid your competition will find out how much you charge.
 Bad news: your competition already knows what you charge.
 It’s easy for them to have a friend pose as a prospective customer and get your entire price list.
 Or your customers tell others what they paid.
 You are going to have a tough time keeping your pricing private, especially in the internet age.

 - Value and Selling Strategy.
 You feel that they need to talk with you first, so that you can show them how valuable your service is, before quoting them a price.
-That is the job of your website.
+That is the job of your website copywriting.
 If your website is written well, it will easily show someone whether you can solve their problem and that the price they’ll pay is worth it.
 Then, when a prospective customer finally does call you, they’ve already been pre-sold by your website and you don’t have to struggle to convince them of anything.
 I figure if a sales rep needs to speak with me, it’s because they think the product or service “needs explaining,” or that they need to “handle my objections.”
 Neither is a good excuse to waste my time on something that doesn’t need explaining or should have been explained thoroughly on the website.
 Need help with your copywriting?
 Read my blog post on 6 Copywriting Steps for Non-Copywriters.

 - Price Fixing.
-You (or your industry) in concerned about price fixing.
-By definition, price fixing is a conscious agreement among businesses to keep the price of something unnaturally high or low, instead of letting free-market forces determine what each customer pays.
+You (or your industry) is concerned about price fixing.
+By definition, price fixing is a conscious agreement among businesses within an industry to keep the price of something unnaturally high or low, instead of letting free-market forces determine what each customer pays.
 Putting your own prices on your own website is not a conscious agreement with other businesses, it’s not a conspiracy, and therefore is not price fixing.
 If you’re really concerned that you’ll be accused of price fixing, consult your business attorney.

 - Mimics.
 You are concerned that competitors who are less qualified than you will increase their prices to mimic yours, but offer poor service.
 Let them.
 You cannot be responsible for what your competitor does.
 If they charge too much and offer a shoddy product or service, they’ll be out of business soon enough anyway.

 - Price Shopping and Tire Kickers.
-If they’re shopping on price alone, they’re probably not your ideal client unless you are Wal-Mart.
+If they’re shopping on price alone, they’re probably not your ideal customer unless you are Wal-Mart.
 People who shop only based on price will leave you when they find someone cheaper.
 So if you put your prices on your website, you get them to exit before they waste your time.
-If a prospective customers is truly *only* shopping on price, then it wouldn’t matter if you tell them the price on the phone or on your website.
+If a prospective customer is truly only shopping on price, then it wouldn’t matter if you tell them the price on the phone or on your website.

 - Not Knowing Your Worth.
 It’s true.
 Many small business owners feel uncomfortable setting their prices because they don’t truly know their value.
 Here’s my blog post about setting your service fees.